Adel-Hani-Saaed/ITI-Graduation-project-/README.md

 By using Proteus Simulation, we can fine-tune our system before deploying it in real-world scenarios, enhancing the overall reliability and performance.

-Your "Demo" section provides clear instructions on how to see SmartDrive in action.
-Here's a slight refinement for better readability:

 ## Demo

 To witness SmartDrive in action, you can run the provided example code by following these straightforward steps: